olexamatej/ipk-chat-client/README.md

 add memory freeing on exit (mby its needed only in UDP)

-test TCP
-TCP Packet receiver, add exit on error/bye
-Check if multiple clients on server work - Fix message receiving program exits on using invalid chars but probs shouldnt, check it
+Check if multiple clients on server work - Fix message receiving

-MEELEY CHECKER FOR TCP

-add sending BYE packet in udp
-error when getting reply without sending join:3 check if received messages are correct wait for confirm after ctrl c make what happens if message is not confirmed at all
+check if received messages are correct wait for confirm after ctrl c make what happens if message is not confirmed at all

+fix getting reply without sending join

+Ignore second coming of message, this should have high prio